← BlogEU Careers

 Tax situation: the EU tax regime

-EU officials pay a community tax to the EU budget instead of national income tax.
+EU officials pay a community tax (Council Regulation 260/68) to the EU budget instead of national income tax.
 This is generally lower than most national tax rates, especially compared to Belgium, France, or Germany.

-The community tax is progressive, starting at 8% and reaching approximately 45% at the highest bracket — but the effective rate is typically 15–25% depending on personal situation.
+The community tax is progressive, with brackets running from 8% to 45% — but the effective rate is typically 15–25% depending on personal situation.

 Important: EU officials are exempt from national income tax on their EU salary, but this does NOT apply to other income (rental income, investments, spouse's salary).